Current Members

 Office: 3406 G, Throckmorton PSC

 Janani was born and grew up in the Western Province of Sri Lanka.
 In 2023, she obtained her Bachelor of Science honors degree in Environmental Conservation and Management from the University of Kelaniya, Sri Lanka.
 In Spring 2025, Janani came to Kansas State University to pursue an MS and work as a Graduate Research Assistant.
-Her research focuses on restoring war-impacted agricultural soils.
+Her research focuses to reduce bioavailable lead in vacant lot sites in Kansas City, Kansas.
 Janani enjoys traveling, cooking, and spending time with her family and friends.

 R